projectsesame/sesame/site/content/resources/upgrading.md

     type: Recreate
 ```
 to the top level of the Pod spec.
-- Leader election is currently hard-coded to use a ConfigMap named `contour` in this namespace for the leader election lock.
+- Leader election is currently hard-coded to use a ConfigMap named `Sesame` in this namespace for the leader election lock.
-If you are using a newer installation of Contour, this may be present already, if not, the leader election library will create an empty ConfigMap for you.
+If you are using a newer installation of Sesame, this may be present already, if not, the leader election library will create an empty ConfigMap for you.

-Once these changes are made, add `--enable-leader-election` to your `contour serve` command.
+Once these changes are made, add `--enable-leader-election` to your `Sesame serve` command.
 The leader will perform and log its operations as normal, and the non-leaders will block waiting to become leader.
 You can inspect the state of the leadership using